OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

 }
 ```

-You can also configure options from code in the web project's `Startup` class as explained in the [ASP.NET documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).
-A lot of Orchard features have options support while they don't offer default static configuration behavior so for those you need to write your own configuration code.
+You can also configure `IOptions` from code in the web project's `Startup` class as explained in the [ASP.NET documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/options).

+A lot of Orchard Core features are configured through the admin UI with site settings stored in the database.
+If you wish to override the site settings, you can do this with your own configuration code.

 For example, the Email module allows SMTP configuration via the `SmtpSettings` class which by default is populated from the given tenant's site settings, as set on the admin.
 However, you can override the site settings from the `Startup` class like this (note that we use `PostConfigure` to override the site settings' values but if the module doesn't use site settings you can just use `Configure`):